 Hello!
 I’m Dr. Dana Sibilla.
 I graduated with honors as a Doctor of Chiropractic (DC) from Western States Chiropractic College in 1995.
-During that time, I was the Student Legislative Representative in Washington, DC.
-I had been a Licensed Massage Therapist in both Oregon and Washington states, and pioneered a program bringing soft-tissue massage Interns into the College’s Student Health Center to train interns to work with Chiropractic Assistants.
-I received achievement awards from both the college and the American Chiropractic Association (ACA) for my work during this time.
+During that time, I was honored to function as the Student Legislative Representative to Washington, DC.
+I had been a Licensed Massage Therapist in both Oregon and Washington state, and pioneered a program bringing soft-tissue massage Interns into the College’s Student Health Center, training interns to work with Chiropractic Assistants.
+I received achievement awards from both the college and the American Chiropractic Association (ACA) for my contributions during this time.

 Before opening Blue Heron Chiropractic in 1996, I was as an Adjunct Faculty Member for two years at the Chiropractic College.
 During my time there I taught adjustment in the Technique Department.
 In addition, I served as Assistant Clinician at the WSCC Outpatient Clinic.
 I completed postgraduate courses in Chiropractic Orthopedics in 2000 and obtained Board Certification as a Chiropractic Orthopedist (DABCO) in 2006, following that up with a Fellowship from the Academy of Chiropractic Orthopedists (ACO) in 2011. in 2019, my previous letters (FACO) became FIANM, as I became considered a US Fellow of the International Academy of Neuromusculoskeletal Medicine.
 Technically, I am still and currently a Fellow of the ACO.
 In addition, I have been a Diplomate of the American Board of Disability Analysts since 2001.

 I am a member of the American Chiropractic Association (ACA), the Oregon Chiropractic Association (OCA) , The International Chiropractors Association (ICA), the American Academy of Pain Management (AAPM), The American Academy of Spine Physicians (AASP), and have been a member of The American College of Chiropractic Orthopedists (ACCO).
 I have been invited to present before the Council on Chiropractic State Associations (COCSA).
 Blue Heron has been one of a group of chiropractic clinics training Chiropractic Assistants in Oregon for over a decade.
 In addition, I have been the Executive Director of a not-for-profit corporation designed to encourage professional association amongst chiropractors locally and nationally since 2014.